CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/backendstorage.md

 ## Remote Storage Client

-By default, the Profiles SDK (`CortexSession`) will utilize a Remote Storage client to get the [bucket configuration](../docs/config.md#cortex-backend-storage) for the Cortex Fabric cluster.
-This is such that deployed Agents containing your application will be able to access Managed Content and Profile Data.
+By default, the Profiles SDK (`CortexSession`) utilizes a remote storage client to get the [bucket configuration](../docs/config.md#cortex-backend-storage) for the Cortex Fabric cluster.
+This is such that deployed Agents containing your application will be able to access Managed Content and Profile data.

 **This implementation will not work when running outside the cluster**. <!-- TODO: Show error when using it outside the cluster? -->